cfstcyr/python-base/README.md

 # Python base

+## Description

+This is a base repository for Python projects.
+It provides a set of tools and libraries to help you get started quickly.
+It is designed to follow the best practices and conventions of Python development.

 ## How to use

 This repository is a base for Python projects.
 It provides a set of tools and libraries to help you get started quickly.